sofyansitorus/WordPress-Yet-Easy-Settings/README.md

 get_option( 'field_1' );
 ```

-If you set the $setting_prefix value at third arguments in WP_Yes constructor, then you need to pre-pend that prefix when calling  *get_option** function.
+If you set the $setting_prefix value at third arguments in WP_Yes constructor, or set the prefix with `WP_Yes::set_prefix` method, then you need to pre-pend that prefix when calling  *get_option** function.

 ```php
 if ( ! function_exists( 'wp_yes_with_prefix' ) ) {